jasperanders/Bachelorthesis/Thesis/md/thesis.md

 & \textbullet Codebase is open source \\ \hline

 \end{tabular}
-\caption{\label{tab:Requirements_with_matching_design_principles}Requirements with matching design principles}
+\caption{\label{tab:Requirements_with_matching_design_principles}Requirements and their respective design principles}
 \end{table}
 \end{center}

 ## General Validity

-Generally, examinations should support the purpose of universities to produce highly capable individuals [@Halbherr2014].
+Examinations should support the purpose of universities to produce highly capable individuals [@Halbherr2014].
 The measurement of success in that aspect is largely based on the students' performance in exams.
 Subsequently, students are highly incentivized to focus their studies on a specific exam format and its question types.
 This interdependency between knowledge acquisition and the examination shows the importance of exam design.
 Further, it poses the question of what and how to test.
 We find different question types to be particularly well suited for testing specific aspects of learning.
 These question types can be defined as follows [@Halbherr2014]:

-- **(Semi) Closed questions**, which mainly revolve around the demonstration of _factual knowledge_.
-Solutions are not disputable, there are only right and wrong answers.
-Typical answer formats include multiple-choice and simple text input. _E.g.
-"What does *BYOD* stand for?"_
+- **(Semi) Closed questions**, mainly revolve around the demonstration of _factual knowledge_.
+Solutions are not disputable; there are only right and wrong answers.
+Typical answer formats include multiple-choice and simple text . _For example: "What does *BYOD* stand for?"_
-- **Competence questions**, which are suited to test for a certain _practical skill_.
-Solutions are given in form of an implementation of the specific task at hand. _E.g.
-"Using the provided software, implement an e-exam about e-learning."_
+- **Competence questions**, are suited to test for a certain _practical skill_.
+Solutions are given in form of an implementation of the specific task at hand. _For example: "Using the provided software, implement an e-exam about e-learning."_
-- **Essay-type questions**, which are suited for assessing _transfer knowledge_ and _understanding_.
-Solutions are given by free text input. _E.g.
-"Explain why subjects in computer engineering are especially well suited for e-exams."_
+- **Essay-type questions**, are suited for assessing _transfer knowledge_ and _understanding_.
+Solutions are given by free text input. _For example: "Explain why subjects in computer engineering are especially well-suited for e-exams."_

-Further, different degrees of allowed aid for a question can be identified: In open book exams, students are allowed to solve the question at hand using any resource.
-These open book exams rely mostly on both competence and essay-type questions.
-It could be argued that these types of questions resemble a real world scenario in which access to information is rarely limited.
-Meanwhile, in such open book exam situations, closed question are rendered insignificant, as simple factual knowledge is easily accessible.
-In order to ask closed questions it is therefore necessary to restrict access to any aid.
+Further, different degrees of allowed aid for a question can be identified: In open-book exams, students are allowed to solve the question at hand using any resource.
+These open-book exams rely mostly on both competence and essay-type questions.
+It could be argued that these types of questions resemble a real-world scenario in which access to information is rarely limited.
+Meanwhile, closed question are rendered insignificant in such open-book exam situations, as simple factual knowledge is easily accessible.
+In order to ask closed questions, it is necessary to restrict access to any aid.

 Classic paper-based exams do not provide a feasible way of combining degrees of allowed aid.
 Therefore, some question groups tend to be neglected.
-This constraints possibilities to create an accurate depiction of an examinees actual competence.
-With e-exams on the other hand, we can implement such a varying degree of usable aid, creating a _partial_ open book exam.
-This can be achieved by letting students generally use any resource they need in order to answer the question.
+This constrains the possibilities to create an accurate depiction of an examinees' actual competence.
+With e-exams, on the other hand, we can implement such a varying degree of usable aid, creating a _partial_ open-book exam.
+This can be achieved by letting students generally use any resource they need to answer the question.
 Additionally, we introduce per question time constraints.
 These time constraints can be adjusted according to the question and question type.
 Leaving closed questions with a strict time constraint and creating an _either-you-know-it-or-you-don't_ situation, where the student has no time to look up any solution.
-Essay-type questions just as competence questions can employ more generous time frames, giving the examinees freedom to make use of their tools.
+Essay-type questions, just as competence questions, can employ more generous time frames, giving the examinees freedom to make use of their tools.

-Ultimately, examination software in general has no direct impact of what exact questions the examiner asks.
-The content of a question obviously predefines how well this question can predict an examinees' capabilities.
-Still, the use of a partial open book mode allows for a diverse set of question.
+Ultimately, examination software does not directly impact on what exact questions the examiner asks.
+The content of a question predefines how well this question can predict an examinee's capabilities.
+Still, the use of a partial open-book mode allows for a diverse set of questions.
 This mode allows to test factual, transfer and practical knowledge to an equally valid degree.

-For the requirement of _general validity_ we thus find two main design principles.
+For the requirement of _general validity_, we thus find two main design principles.
 The first principle is the usage of multiple question types.
-The second, is the enforcement of per question time constraints.
+The second is the enforcement of per question time constraints.

-## Protection against contestation
+## Protection Against Contestation

 <!--
 Matching desing principles: